VccRobot/husky/README.md

 ```
 roslaunch husky_gazebo husky_playpen.launch
 ```
-Other launch files can be used for different other outdoor environments e.g., `husky_wild.launch`.
+Other launch files can be used for different other outdoor environments e.g., `husky_wild.launch`, `husky_terrain.launch`.

  **Mapping:**